 8. Acorns

-Acorns is very popular among Americans that wish to start investing with a small amount of money.
-As a matter of fact, you can invest as little as $5 on stocks, Exchange Traded Funds, Mutual Funds, currencies, cryptocurrencies, and commodities with this app.
+Acorns are very popular among Americans who wish to start investing with a small amount of money.
+As a matter of fact, you can invest as little as $5 on stocks, exchange-traded funds, Mutual Funds, currencies, cryptocurrencies, and commodities with this app.

-At the same time, this app also helps you to keep track of your finances, if you link your bank account, credit card, and debit cards.
-You can consider it as the best money tracking app.
+At the same time, this app also helps you to keep track of your finances if you link your bank account, credit card, and debit cards.
+You can consider it the best money-tracking app.

 You can allot some money every month from your paycheck to start a savings and investment plan.
 They also provide tips and suggestions on investing in the right financial instruments to make your money grow.

 This app is backed by partners such as Blackrock Finance and CNBC, among others.
 About 10 million Americans use the Acorns app.
-You can use the free version or go for their paid packages which start from $1 per month and goes up to $5 per month.
+You can use the free version or go for their paid packages, which start from $5 per month and go up to $9 per month.

 9. Simplifi by Quicken